-Euro, bond yields extend gains on ECB while risk appetite grows
+Euro and bond yields extend rally on ECB while risk appetite grows

-LONDON (Reuters) - World stocks hit a three-week high on Thursday and the euro and euro zone bond yields extended gains as investors priced in a potentially earlier-than-expected wind-down of ECB stimulus.
+LONDON (Reuters) - The euro and bond yields rose on Thursday as investors priced in an early wind-down of European Central Bank stimulus, while renewed risk appetite drove world stocks to a 3-1/2 week high.

-The selloff in safe-haven Bunds and U.S. Treasuries drove money into riskier assets, especially financial stocks, despite investors’ anxiety over how a G7 leaders summit that kicks off on Friday will pan out in view of global trade concerns.
+The selloff in safe-haven Bunds and U.S. Treasuries drove money into riskier assets, especially financial stocks, despite investor anxiety over how a G7 leaders summit that kicks off on Friday will pan out in view of divisions over global trade.

-Bank stocks, which tend to gain from higher bond yields, drove European shares up in early trade.
-The pan-European banks index .SX7P jumped 0.6 percent, supporting the STOXX 600 .
+Bank stocks, which tend to gain from higher bond yields, drove European shares up.
+The pan-European banks index .SX7P jumped 0.5 percent, supporting the STOXX 600 .

-Banks remain the worst-performing sector in Europe year-to-date, however, having been dented by a selloff triggered by political risk in Italy.
+Banks remain the worst-performing sector in Europe year-to-date, however, having been dented by political risk in Italy.

-MSCI’s index of world stocks .MIWD00000PUS rose 0.2 percent to its highest since May 14, helped by Asian shares which climbed to an 11-week high overnight.
+MSCI’s index of world stocks .MIWD00000PUS rose 0.2 percent to its highest since May 14.

-European stocks pared gains by mid-morning, however, as the euro rose, weighing on exporting companies.
+Wall Street was also set for a positive open with Dow Jones and S&P 500 index futures up 0.1 to 0.2 percent.
+The tech-heavy Nasdaq .IXIC, however, was set for a dip from its record high.

-Germany’s benchmark 10-year bond DE10YT=TWEB rose in step with the euro, breaching 0.50 percent for the first time in two weeks on signs that the European Central Bank could soon call an end to its stimulus program.
+Germany’s benchmark 10-year bond yield DE10YT=TWEB rose in step with the euro, breaching 0.50 percent for the first time in two weeks on signs that the European Central Bank could soon call an end to its stimulus program.

 The selloff in German Bunds spread across the Atlantic as the U.S. benchmark 10-year yield US10YT=RR hit a 2-1/2 week high of 2.9940 percent, edging closer to the 3 percent level it breached a month ago.

-The ECB’s Chief Economist Peter Praet said on Wednesday that robust growth made it increasingly confident inflation was on its way back to target, raising chances it may reveal more about the end of the bond-buying program at its meeting next week.
+The ECB’s Chief Economist Peter Praet said on Wednesday that robust growth made the bank increasingly confident inflation was on its way back to target, raising chances it may reveal more about the end of the bond-buying program at next week’s meeting.

 Praet’s comments took the market by surprise, given a recent slowdown in the euro zone economy.